Silicon Valley International School

-Silicon Valley International School, colloquially INTL, (pronounced "international"), is a private grade day school located in Silicon Valley, with two campuses in Palo Alto (formerly International School of the Peninsula, ISTP) and Menlo Park (formerly Alto International School).
+Silicon Valley International School, colloquially INTL (pronounced "international"), is a private grade day school located in Silicon Valley, with three campuses, two campuses in Palo Alto (formerly International School of the Peninsula, ISTP) and one in Menlo Park (formerly Alto International School).

 Silicon Valley International School teaches in English language, Mandarin Chinese, French language and German language.
 INTL is an International Baccalaureate World School, and teaches the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).

 The French AEFE designates this school as a French international school, as the École internationale de la Péninsule.
 The German program is recognized as a German Sprachdiplom Schule (DSD) offering the Deutsches Sprachdiplom der Kultusministerkonferenz for its students.

 History

 On January 1, 2021, Silicon Valley International School (INTL) and Alto International School legally merged, united under the same name - Silicon Valley International School (INTL).

 Silicon Valley International School (INTL) was first established as a French immersion school in 1979, and was named the Peninsula French-American School.
 Founded by Mme Charlotte de Géry with a small group of parents and friends, the school originally opened its doors to nine students.
 10 years later, Alto International School (Alto) was founded by Stephen Kispersky in 1988 as the Deutsch-Amerikanische Schule San Francisco (DAS) as a place for children to learn in a German-English environment.

 In 1996, the school began teaching in Mandarin Chinese program and middle school program and changed its name to International School of The Peninsula (ISTP).
 In 2019, ISTP gained authorization to offer the International Baccalaureate (IB) Primary Years Programme (PYP) and later was authorized to provide the Middle Years Programme (MYP).
 In September 2000, ISTP moved their elementary and middle school program into the Cohn Campus.
 As the culmination of a multi-year research and rebranding project, in 2020, ISTP's name was officially changed to Silicon Valley International School (INTL).
 When INTL and Alto finalized their merger at the end of 2020 and start of 2021, the two campuses became one school under the banner of INTL with Alto's campus becoming INTL's Willows Campus alongside of the INTL Cohn Campus.
+In 2026, INTL opened its Clarke Campus as an additional Kindergarten campus hosting three of its kindergarten class rooms.

 ISTP has been in the annual San Francisco Chinese New Year Festival and Parade.
 The school has received awards in the Amateur Self-Built Float Category in previous years, winning either 1st or 2nd place.